 Br Barry studied accounting at Wollongong Technical College and completed two units in Clinical Pastoral Education at Royal Hobart Hospital in 1999.

-Affiliation with Daramalan: As a member of the Missionaries of the Sacred Heart from 1988 to 1999 he was a member of the MSC Provincial Council.
+Affiliation with Daramalan: As a member of the Missionaries of the Sacred Heart from 1968.
+From 1988 to 1992 as a member of the MSC Provincial Council.

 Pauline Luchetti is a secondary teacher with over twenty years’ experience working in ACT schools.
 Pauline is currently a Program Manager in the ACT Education and Training Directorate providing advice to schools and government on transitions support and career education for students.
 Pauline has been actively involved in community service activities for a number of years and has continued this involvement with the Daramalan Parents and Friends since 2008 and the Daramalan Rugby Club since 2009.
 Pauline is the Community Engagement Committee Chairperson.